a return

 Ever since I moved to Vancouver, I heard rumours Richard’s was about to fall victim to the insatiable condo market, so it’s a bit ironic that as the market drops, Richard’s is being demolished to make way for development presumably nobody especially wants.
 But such is life.
 As a little mini-memorial, here are some of my favourite photos from my years of Richard’s concert-going.
 (You should probably also check out Allan Macinnis’s much more articulate thoughts on the matter.)

-the unmoving dance of shame, originally uploaded by Mister Wind-Up Bird.
+Bloody Vivaldi, originally uploaded by Mister Wind-Up Bird.